 The "Cowal Update" is the CGM external newsletter that was released regularly during the construction and start-up phase of the project (2003 to August 2006).
-A publication of the Cowal Update was released in July 2012 with a further edition released in December 2012 to all households in the Bland, Lachlan and Forbes Shires.
-It is scheduled that the Cowal Update will be published every six months with the next edition due in June 2013.
+A publication of the Cowal Update was released June 2013 following an earlier edition which had been released in December 2012/January 2013.
+Copies of the Cowal Update community newsletter are distributed to all households in the Bland, Lachlan and Forbes Shires.
+It is scheduled that the Cowal Update will be published every six months with the next edition due in July 2014.